 - Internship work must happen during the semester you’re registered for…no retroactive credits

-- Need to work 40 hours per credit (ex: work 120 total hours for a 3-credit internship)
+- Need to work a minimum of 40 hours per credit (ex: work at least 120 total hours for a 3-credit internship)

 (1) Secure an internship

 Everything starts after students have an internship.
 Students are encouraged to work with Career Services to find internship opportunities.
 The Department of Communication posts various internship announcements on their Facebook page and hallway bulletin board, but does not have the capacity to work with students individually to find internships.